stansfieldjamie-max/j-stansfield-website/README.md

 # Premium Property Care Services

 Welcome to the official website repository for Premium Property Care Services.
-This website showcases our range of high-quality property maintenance services.
+This website showcases our range of high-quality property maintenance services with a focus on "World Class, No Nonsense" user experience.

 ## Services Included